Breakfast in London, dinner in Barcelona

 With a through ticket the international conditions of carriage (CIV) give you a cast-iron legal entitlement to travel on by later trains if a delay means a missed connection, so tight connections aren't necessarily a problem.

-But these days you often get separate tickets for each train and that protection only applies to connections within each ticket, not between tickets.
+However, through tickets no longer exist for many journeys and you'll often be given separate tickets for each train.
+Unfortunately, CIV protection only applies to connections within each ticket, not between tickets.

-Fortunately, rail staff will usually help you out, and connections between different operators on separate tickets may be covered by RailTeam/HOTNAT or the Agreement for Journey Continuation (AJC) as explained below.
+The good news is that rail staff will usually help you out if there's a delay, as connections between separate tickets and different operators are often covered by the Agreement for Journey Continuation (AJC) or RailTeam/HOTNAT, which I explain below.

 -

-Take out travel insurance - but don't expect it to bail you out of missed connections.
+Take out travel insurance, but don't expect it pay for missed connections.

 Many rail tickets are non-refundable.
 If you or a close relative falls ill and you have to cancel your trip, you'll usually be able to claim the lost money through your travel insurance.
 However, few if any travel insurers understand multi-leg overland travel, so don't expect them to cover missed connections.
 Some insurers have a strange clause that only covers problems with the first direct leg from the UK, meaning you're only covered for major delays or cancellations as far as Paris or Brussels!
 I have yet to find an insurer who offers overland travel insurance which covers the knock-on effects of major delays, strikes or cancellations to any part of your route.
 There's a gap in the market here!